 Separate the eggs, reserving all of the whites and 4 yolks, separately.

-In a heavy-bottomed saucepan, combine the butter, ¼ cup of the sugar, the egg yolks, and lemon zest and juice.
+In a heavy-bottomed saucepan, combine the butter, 1/4 cup of the sugar, the egg yolks, and lemon zest and juice.
 Cook until the mixture thickens, stirring constantly.
-Remove from the heat, cool for 5 minutes, then place plastic wrap directly onto the surface of the lemon curd.
+Remove from the heat, cool for 5 minutes and press the curd through a fine mesh sieve with silicone spatula to remove any solids.
+Place plastic wrap directly onto the surface of the lemon curd.

 In a bowl or with a stand mixer fitted with the whisk attachment, whisk the egg whites to form soft peaks.
 Whisk in the remaining 1/4 cup sugar, 1 tablespoon at a time, until the whites have formed stiff peaks.
 Fold one-third of the egg whites into the lemon curd, then fold in the remaining egg whites.

-Pour the mixture into the prepared ramekins, place the sheet tray with the ramekins in the middle of the oven, immediately turn down the temperature to 375°F, and bake until puffed and very lightly browned.
-Sprinkle with a light dusting of confectioners’ sugar and serve immediat
+Pour the mixture into the prepared ramekins, place the sheet tray with the ramekins in the middle of the oven, immediately turn down the temperature to 375°F, and bake until puffed and just set and very lightly browned, 20 to 25 minutes.
+Sprinkle with a light dusting of confectioners’ sugar and serve immediately.